Tiantlzz/Conecta-Hub/README.md

 - ✅ The main focus is to demonstrate the structure, accessibility, and design of the web mockup.

 ## Technologies used
--HTML5
+- HTML5
--CSS3
+- CSS3
--(Optional) Basic JavaScript
+- (Optional) Basic JavaScript